Minneapolis police restrict use of 'no-knock' search and arrest warrants

 "This is really about proactive policymaking, and we can't prevent every tragedy, but we can limit the likelihood of tragedies occurring and then set a clear, objective standard for both the police and the community," he said in an interview late last week.

-Starting Monday, officers must identify themselves as “police” and announce their purpose as “search warrant” before entering any domicile — regardless of whether a judge signed off on an “unannounced” or “no-knock” entry.
-Once inside, officers are instructed to periodically repeat those announcements in case occupants didn’t hear them.
-The same rules apply for arrest warrants .
+Starting Monday, officers must identify themselves as "police" and announce their purpose as "search warrant" before entering any domicile — regardless of whether a judge signed off on an "unannounced" or "no-knock" entry.
+Once inside, officers are instructed to periodically repeat those announcements in case occupants didn't hear them.
+The same rules, which mirror those already in place across the river in St. Paul, also apply for arrest warrants.

+The practice, most often used by SWAT officers, should help maintain the element of surprise and preservation of evidence while eliminating confusion about who's entering the building, said police spokesman John Elder.

-Under new guidelines, no-knock warrants would only be acceptable in high-risk circumstances, like a hostage situation or when “giving an announcement would create an imminent threat of physical harm to victims, officers or the public.”
+Under new guidelines, no-knock warrants would be acceptable only in high-risk circumstances such as a hostage situation, when "giving an announcement would create an imminent threat of physical harm to victims, officers or the public."

-If investigators want an exception to search a residence without warning, they will need express permission from a supervisor.
+If investigators want an exception to search a residence without warning, they will need express permission from the chief or a designee.

 The policy change comes six months to the day after Floyd's death at a south Minneapolis street corner, which sparked a wave of protests and national reckoning on racial justice.
 Floyd died May 25 after since-fired officer Derek Chauvin pressed his knee into Floyd's neck, ignoring his pleas for help until he fell unconscious and later died.

+Frey's office also made other changes, such as requiring officers to document attempts to de-escalate situations and restricting access to body camera footage before officers file their reports.

-The latest move puts Minneapolis more in line with cities like Louisville, Houston, Memphis, Indianapolis and Aurora, Colo., as well as the states of Oregon, Florida and Virginia.
+The latest revision puts Minneapolis more in line with cities including Louisville; Houston; Memphis; Indianapolis and Aurora, Colo., as well as the states of Oregon, Florida and Virginia.

+"If you're in your home and you have no idea who's actually breaking into your house, you are going to react — and you might react the way Breonna Taylor's partner did with a gun," she said.
+"It's not safe for officers or residents."

+However, Moriarty lauded MPD's new policy as a "terrific step forward" in reducing the number of such encounters.

-A 2014 ACLU report on police militarization detailed several botched SWAT team raids that killed innocent people as no-knock warrants were served, including one that year in Georgia that ended with a toddler in a medically induced coma.
+A 2014 ACLU report on police militarization detailed several botched SWAT team raids that killed innocent people as no-knock warrants were served, including one that year in Atlanta where an errant flashblang grenade caused a toddler to be put into a medically induced coma.

-This is a breaking news story.
-Check back at Startribune.com for updates.
+In Minneapolis' most high-profile case, a flashbang grenade thrown by SWAT members during a 1989 raid inside a north Minneapolis apartment started a fire, killing an older Black couple.
+Police officials apologized, calling Lloyd Smalley, 71, and Lillian Weiss, 65, accidental victims of the war on drugs.

 The Associated Press contributed to this report.